MarcelHacker/opensim-deadlift-techniques/README.md

 # WORKFLOW

+Important: Add the external weight to the hands to account for barbell.

 1. Export .c3d and .trc from VICON data.
 2. Extract .TRC for markers, and .MOT for ground reaction force data.
 3. Add and Calculate joint centers in MOKKA, for now.